Boston U Visa Attorneys

 Who Qualifies For A U Visa?

+By fulfilling these criteria, victims can not only receive legal status but also help prevent future crimes and contribute to the safety and integrity of their community.
 Once your U Visa application is approved, it cannot exceed four years.
 However, once three years have passed, an immigrant can apply for adjustment of status to receive a green card.

 What Are The Benefits Of A U Visa?